New Club Setup

 Important context:

-- club creation, subscription management, and some account-level setup flows live outside this repo in the separate landlord system
+- Club creation, subscription management, and some account-level setup happen in the separate landlord system, so exact first-login and provisioning screens may vary.

 A practical starting order

-For most clubs, this is a sensible setup sequence:
+For most clubs, this setup sequence works well:

 - Review Site Settings and branding.